LibreCat/Catmandu-PNX/README.md

 Use the github issue tracker for any bug reports or questions on this module: https://github.com/LibreCat/Catmandu-PNX/issues

+# AUTHOR

+Patrick Hochstenbach, `patrick.hochstenbach at ugent.be`

+# CONTRIBUTOR

+Johann Rolschewski, `jorol at cpan.org`

 # COPYRIGHT AND LICENSE

 Patrick Hochstenbach, 2016 -